ecamo19/droughtbox_documentation/docs/3_test_experiment_1.md

 + Seal the end of the branch with parafilm
 + Check there is water in the reservoir located inside the box
 + Before placing the branches inside the Box,
-	+ Set the temperature and relative humidity values and wait until these stabilize
+	+ Set the temperature and relative humidity values and wait until these stabilize (You can use this [VPD Calculator](https://cales.arizona.edu/vpdcalc/))
 	+ Change the `TareNow` flag (located in the Num Display window) from `false` to `true`

 ## During the measurements